suzannejmatthews/suzannejmatthews.github.io/_posts/2018-07-18-pi-image-instructions.markdown

 interested in using ready-made Raspberry Pi images for classroom use.
 I even adapted my [own tutorial][pdf3] from these instructions back in 2014.

-So where does that us, dear reader?
+So where does that leave us, dear reader?
 What to do if we wish to create future images?
 To assist all of you in your own custom cluster projects, I'm reproducing the instructions for the original tutorial.